 A Little Hot Cross Bun History

 It’s been years since I’ve had a Mocha Hot Cross Bun.
-Yes, I know it’s a far cry from the spices and currants/raisins that most people consider ‘traditional’ in these Lenten treats, but why not try a little something different like these Mocha Chocolate Chip Sourdough Hot Cross Buns?
+These are a far cry from the spiced currants/raisins buns that most people consider ‘traditional’.
+However, why not try a new flavour, like these Mocha Chocolate Chip Sourdough Hot Cross Buns?

 Adapting a Recipe to Use a Sourdough Starter

 While I have made the traditional hot cross buns before, I wanted to try something a little different this year.

 I’ve been baking bread since before Christmas using my sourdough starter, Stan.
 I have finally progressed in skill enough to try to bake items other than loaves.
 The other day while I was feeding Stan, instead of discarding the starter I used it to make another levain (the starter’s starter if you will).